ruththomas/math_bot/README.md

     {
         "name": <{string}DISPLAY NAME>,
         "image": <{string}NAME OF IMAGE IN ASSETS>,
-        "sizeLimit": <{int}MAX SIZE FUNCTION CAN BE>,
+        "createdId": <{string}CREATED ID, 11 DIGIT STRING OF NUMBERS STARTING WITH 5 (generate using random.org)>, "sizeLimit": <{int}MAX SIZE FUNCTION CAN BE>,
         "func": <{list[string]}MUST BE AN EMPTY ARRAY>,
     }